nick-kopy/Exploration-of-bike-share-programs-post-pandemic/README.md

 #### TODO
 - address h testing assumptions
   - end with potential future directions (more cities, correlate w/ other data)
-- "representative shard of data" is in repository
 - in README include that specific steps can be found in exploration.ipynb
-  - maybe end with "we know that they are different but can't say why.
-Although we couldn't say with this data by itself it sparks an interesting line of investigation" or something
-  - include statistically significant results but specifics can stay in ipynb
   - link to student github (interesting)
 - presentation
   - practice beforehand, see rubric for specifics